jaedync/fennec-clip/README.md

 python backend.py
 ```

 Your server should now be running at http://localhost:5000 and ready to accept MAVLink `.bin` files for processing.
+**Note:** If you need to access the server from a computer outside your local network, you can set up port forwarding on your router.
+However, the setup for port forwarding varies based on your router model and network configuration, and thus is outside the scope of this brief guide.
+Ensure to follow your router's instructions and understand the security implications of port forwarding.

 ## 📊 Usage

 To utilize the tool, perform the following steps:

-1. **Upload Logs**: Drag and drop your `.bin` file into the upload area.
+1. **Upload Logs**: Select your `.bin` file via the upload button.
+2. **Visualize and Analyze**: Observe as the tool charts out the flight path and sensor metrics.
-2. **Select Data Range**: Use the timeline to select the start and end points of your data.
+3. **Select Data Range**: Use the timeline to select the start and end points of your data.
-3. **Visualize and Analyze**: Observe as the tool charts out the flight path and accelerometer data.
 4. **Export**: Choose your desired format and export the data for further analysis.

 ## 📝 License